Logical Reasoning Test – Home

 The logic reasoning tests are to be carried out under cool conditions with silent surroundings.
 In analyzing logical test results, higher scores are associated with the individual’s ability to think critically.

-Logic reasoning process uses arguments, premises, statements and axioms to define whether a statement is right or wrong hence resulting in logical and illogical reasoning.
+Logic reasoning process uses arguments, premises, statements, and axioms to define weather a statement is right or wrong hence resulting in logical and illogical reasoning.
 Logic reasoning can be divided into three types of reasoning:

 - Deductive Reasoning